wdawson/okta.github.io/_source/_posts/2017-07-25-oidc-primer-part-2.md

 This is a suitable approach when working with a client (such as a Single Page Application or mobile application) that you want to interact with the OIDC OP directly.

-Here’s an example of how this flow gets started using Okta:
+Here's an example of how this flow gets started using Okta:

 ```
 https://micah.okta.com/oauth2/aus2yrcz7aMrmDAKZ1t7/v1/authorize?client_id=0oa2yrbf35Vcbom491t7&response_type=id_token+token&scope=openid&state=shrill-word-accessible-iron&nonce=f8c658f0-1eb9-4f8d-8692-5da4e2f24cf0&redirect_uri=https%3A%2F%2Fokta-oidc-fun.herokuapp.com%2Fflow_result
 ```

-It’s almost identical to the authorization code flow, except that the `response_type` is either `id_token`, `token` or `id_token+token`.
-Below, we cover exactly what’s in these tokens and how it’s driven, but remember: an `id_token` encodes identity information and an `access_token` (returned if `token` is specified) is a bearer token used to access resources.
+It's almost identical to the authorization code flow, except that the `response_type` is either `id_token`, `token` or `id_token+token`.
+Below, we cover exactly what's in these tokens and how it's driven, but remember: an `id_token` encodes identity information and an `access_token` (returned if `token` is specified) is a bearer token used to access resources.
 Okta also uses JWT for an `access_token`, which enables additional information to be encoded into it.

-Here’s this flow in the browser:
+Here's this flow in the browser:

 {% img blog/oidc_primer/implicit_flow_1.png alt:"implicit flow 1" width:"800" %}